watem-sedem/watem-sedem/docs/routing.rst

 .. figure:: _static/png/sketch_flow_algorithm.png
 	:scale: 80%

-The `target1` or `target2` tag indicate that flow will follow strictly the path of the first or second cardinal flow direction.
+In this figure, the `target1` or `target2` tag indicate that routing will follow strictly the path of the first or second cardinal flow direction.
 In this case the flow is uni-directional, instead of two-directional.
 The `find_lower` tag indicates that the algorithm will search for the lowest neighbouring pixel (single target).
 A `jump` indicates the target is not a neighbouring pixel of the source, and the routing jumps to a single target further than its vicinity defined as a window :math:`W`.
 This occurs when a source is located in a local elevation minimum.
 An important note is that the routing will always jump to the river :math:`W` if a river pixel is present in the window :math:`W`.